MapRock/TimeMolecules/tutorials/time_molecules_hook/readme.md

 crowding, and host unavailability.
 ```

-That is a powerful combination.
+That provides enough information for a human or AI agent to make their priotization decisions.

 The Time Molecule detects the process path.
 The KG gives the path meaning.